thesujalpatel/Gitgenix/CONTRIBUTING.md

 3. Open a new discussion
 4. Contact maintainers

-Thank you for contributing to Arcadia! 🎨
+Thank you for contributing to Gitgenix! 🎨